Health Equity

 The Equity Upstream Initiative:

-In a well-known parable (credited to medical sociologist Irving Zola), a villager is standing by a river where people keep floating downstream on the verge of drowning.
-The villager pulls each drowning person from the water but is quickly overwhelmed.
-Moreover, the urgency of the need prevents the villager from traveling upstream to determine how these people keep falling into the water in the first place.
-Finally, joined by other villagers, some continue to focus on the immediate need to save those at risk of drowning while others head upstream to identify and address the source of the crisis.
+In a well-known parable (credited to medical sociologist Irving Zola), a villager is standing by a river where people on the verge of drowning are floating downstream.
+The villager is joined by neighbors who pull each drowning person from the water, but they are quickly overwhelmed.
+At first, the urgency of the moment occupies the villagers' focus as they save lives one by one.
+Realizing that's not sustainable, however, a group of villagers goes upstream to identify why people keep falling into the river in the first place and what can be done to address that and to eliminate the source of the crisis.

-In the wake of stark racial and ethnic disparities in health outcomes spotlighted by the COVID pandemic, Mid-State Health Network (MSHN) responded to the moral imperative to take action by renewing its efforts to apply an equity lens to the broad scope of its oversight of the public behavioral health system in our 21-county region of Michigan.
+In the wake of stark racial and ethnic disparities in health outcomes spotlighted by the COVID pandemic, Mid-State Health Network (MSHN) responded to the moral imperative to take action by accelerating its efforts to apply an equity lens to the broad scope of its oversight of the public behavioral health system in our 21-county region of Michigan, and to look upstream rather than just treating the symptoms downstream.

-Beyond increasing understanding of upstream systemic issues, the intent of Equity Upstream is to catalyze action across our region and the state.
-Towards that end, MSHN has also launched a pilot Learning Collaborative of providers who will be working together to translate knowledge into action to improve access and quality of care for all populations and to reduce disparities in SUD health outcomes.
+Beyond increasing understanding of upstream systemic issues, however, the intent of Equity Upstream has always been to catalyze action across our region and the state.
+Towards that end, MSHN also initiated a pilot Equity Upstream Learning Collaborative of providers who are working together to translate knowledge into action, to improve access and quality of care for all populations, and to reduce disparities in SUD health outcomes.
+Those providers' action plans commenced in FY25.
+MSHN will share outcomes at the end of this fiscal year.